 Campus maintenance personnel respond to all requests for repairs.SECURITY AWARENESS PROGRAMS

 Students are provided safety information during New Student Orientation.
-Fire drill evacuations are conducted annually in academic buildings as are lockdown drills.
+Fire drill evacuations on both campuses are conducted annually in academic buildings and once a semester in the residence halls, as are lockdown drills.

 ALCOHOL AND DRUG INFORMATION